krateoplatformops/frontend/docs/docs.md

       expression: ${ .namespaces }
 ```

-widgetDataTemplate accepts an array of objects with `forPath` and `expression` keys.
+`widgetDataTemplate` accepts an array of objects with `forPath` and `expression` keys.

-`forPath` is used to chose what key in widgetData to override, is support dot notation to override nested data eg `parentProperty.childProperty`
+`forPath` is used to chose what key in `widgetData` to override, it uses dot notation to reference nested data eg `parentProperty.childProperty`

 `expression` is a [jq](https://jqlang.org/) expression that uses the result of the jq expression as the data to be injected in the specified path

 ### Simple example

-In the example below, the label of the button will be the date when the widget is fetched, as the data from widgetDataTemplate is substituted dynamically at the moment of loading a widget
+In the example below, the label of the button will be the date when the widget is loaded, as the data from widgetDataTemplate is substituted dynamically at the moment of loading a widget

 ```
 kind: Button